No matter what is going on in my life there is always a constant certainty….

 He loves Green Tea or freshly brewed coffee, while I love Yorkshire Gold or English Breakfast tea.

 My cup of tea also signals it’s time to write.
-I’ve recently finished the first draft of a manuscript and submitted it to my publisher for editing etc. 71000 words!!
+I’ve recently finished writing my first manuscript, based on my blog and my memoirs.
+It’s currently with my publisher for the first stage of editing.
+I wrote over 71000 words!!
 It was an epic undertaking and it was fuelled by cups of tea.
 Many cups of tea!!

-I’m sure once the editing process starts many more cups of tea will be consumed….along with my favourite French Vanilla Coffee.
+I’m sure once the second editing phase starts many more cups of tea will be consumed….along with my favourite French Vanilla Coffee.